Refinancing From a 15-Year to a 30-Year Mortgage

 1. Lower Your Monthly Payments and Improve Cash Flow

-Perhaps the most noteworthy benefit of doing a 15-year to 30-year refinance is that you’ll have a much lower monthly payment.
+Perhaps the most noteworthy benefit of doing a 15-year to 30-year refinance is that you could have a much lower monthly payment.
 Check out the 15 year vs 30 year mortgage calculator to see for yourself.
 Even though a larger share of your payment will go toward interest, a 30-year loan lets you repay your principal over twice the time.

 What does this mean when comparing the numbers?
 Here are three situations and how they could play out.